Legacy Migration

 Parallel running

 Run both systems simultaneously with the same inputs and compare outputs.
-This catches the problems that unit tests miss: the edge case where a discount calculation rounds differently, the report that includes records the new system filters out, the nightly batch job that processes records in a different order and produces different totals.
+This catches the problems that unit tests miss: a discount calculation that rounds differently, a report that includes records the new system filters out, or the nightly batch job that processes records in a different order and produces different totals.

 The common advice is "run parallel for three months."
 That is arbitrary.
 The correct duration is one full business cycle.
 Define it operationally: a month-end close, a payroll run, scheduled invoicing, quarterly reporting.
 For a system that only handles monthly reconciliation, six weeks might be sufficient.
 For a system processing annual renewals, you need thirteen months.
 The cost of parallel running is real (two systems to maintain, two sets of outputs to compare), but it is always cheaper than discovering a discrepancy six months after decommissioning the old system.